-Unlike AirDroid, AirMore is free and while it lacks features like remote camera, screen recorder, ability to make calls, take action on notifications and desktop clients, it’s still the best AirDroid alternative you can use.
+Apart from that, unlike AirDroid, AirMore is free and while it lacks features like remote camera, screen recorder, ability to make calls, take action on notifications and desktop clients, it’s still among the best AirDroid alternatives that you can reliably use.

 Availability: Android, iOS, Web (Free)

-Availability: Android, Chrome (Free version, Pro subscription starts at $1.99/month)
+Availability: Android, Chrome (Free version, Pro subscription starts at $2.50/month)

 Try Out These AirDroid Alternatives